Kelaa (Haa Alif Atoll): Stilt Fishing

 Stilt fishing, locally known as Kani Masverikan (ކަނި މަސްވެރިކަން) is a culturally significant form of fishing in Kelaa.
 The precise origins of stilt fishing remain uncertain, though some social media posts suggest that earlier Kelaa merchants might have adopted the technique from Malabar fisherman to in Kerala, India or some parts Sri Lanka, where similar practices are observed.

 The stilts used for this type of fishing are typically made from corkwood (ދުނބުރި) or Sea Randa (އުނި) wood, and are placed/planted in the lagoon of Gaamuli, southern tip of the island.

 Stilt fishing is particularly useful during the Hulhangu monsoon when the seas are too rough for fishing boats.
 Common catches from this method include Bonefish (މީމަސް), Grey large-eye (އުނިޔަ), and occasionally One-spot snapper (ފިލޮޅު) or Trevally (ހަނދި) as well.
 This traditional fishing technique is not widespread across all Maldivian islands, making Kelaa one of the few places where stilt fishing is still practiced.

 Watersports

 The island is known for its turquoise lagoon, a natural feature that has become increasingly popular with tourists.
-Motorized water sports such as jet skiing, parasailing, and scuba diving have recently taken off to meet visitor demand.
+Motorized water sports such as jet skiing, parasailing, and scuba diving are available in abundant supply to meet visitor demand.

-This transformation has turned the island into a prime destination, offering a safe environment with a sandy bottom and a clear lagoon perfect for these activities.